Kerry Ann Rockquemore, PhD

 Ruben Jimenez coordinates all campus workshops for the NCFDD.
 He is also the primary administrative contact for the Faculty Success Program.
 Ruben brings a background in organizational management, university administration, and event logistics to the NCFDD.

-If you have any questions regarding campus workshops or the Faculty Success Program, please contact Ruben at Ruben@FacultyDiversity.org
+If you have any questions regarding campus workshops, please contact Ruben at Ruben@FacultyDiversity.org

 Badia Sahar Ahad, PhD